-I have had two ladies ask me this question, “Why do I have a hard time getting to sleep after sex?”
+I have had two ladies ask me this question, “Why do I have a hard time falling asleep after sex?”
 I don’t sleep well in general, so having sex doesn’t really change much for me, even though I’m more wound up afterward.
 So, I posted the question in the private Facebook group and found it really interesting that several women said that they have the same problem, but didn’t know others struggled with it.

 Why Men Don’t Struggle to Sleep After Sex

-I just chalk this up to one of those things that we never talk about in regards to sex.
+I just chalk this up to one of those things that we never talk about in regards to sex life .
 But, it seems more prevalent in women to have this problem.
 Jay Dee, creator of 50 Sexy Coupons and Blogger over at Uncovering Intimacy said this: “Men release prolactin when they have an orgasm.
 4x as much when having sex than solo activities.
 Prolactin makes you sleepy.
 As well, orgasm requires you to let go of fear and anxiety and men are more likely to orgasm.
-Lastly, men typically expend more energy during sex, so their energy stores are more depleted.”
+Lastly, men typically expend more energy in bed, so their energy stores are more depleted.”

-Why Do Women Struggle to Sleep After Sex?
+So Why Can’t Women Fall Asleep After Sex?

 Now, that only answers why men tend to sleep after sex, not why women get wound up.
 I did some research and couldn’t find anything intelligent about why this is.
-But, my personal thoughts are that women crave emotional connection.
+But, my personal thoughts are that women crave emotional connection from their partner in their sex life and life in general.
 After sex is the time you feel most emotionally connected to your husband, so you get a second wind from the excitement of arousal and orgasm.
 The dilemma is that a lot of husbands fall right to sleep after.
 They honestly can’t help it.

 What to do When You Can’t Sleep After You’ve Had Sex